naivenave/amazonclone/README.md

-# Amazon Clone using NextJS, Firebase for saving data, Redux Toolkit to shorten the redux work, Tailwindcss as utility css framework
+# Amazon Clone using NextJS, Firebase for saving data, Redux Toolkit to shorten the boiler plate code, Tailwindcss as utility css framework

 ## Installation Steps